-Lupin The Third Manga is a Japanese manga series which is written and also illustrated by the Monkey Punch.
+Lupin III Manga is a Japanese manga series that is written and also illustrated by the Monkey Punch.
 The story follows the escapes of a master thief known as Arsene Lupin III, who is the grandson of Arsene Lupin, who is the gentleman thief of Maurice Leblanc’s series of novels.
-Lupin The Third Manga began its serialization in Weekly Manga Action on August 10, 1967 and has created a media franchise which includes several manga, five animated television series, six theatrically-released animated films, two live-action films, twenty-six animated television specials, two musicals, and numerous music Cd’s and video games.
+Lupin The Third Manga began its serialization in Weekly Manga Action on August 10, 1967, and has created a media franchise that includes several manga, five animated television series, six theatrically-released animated films, two live-action films, twenty-six animated television specials, two musicals, and numerous music CDs and video games.
 The manga got released in North America by Tokyo Pop between 2002 and 2004.

 Although Fujiko usually works together with the others, she occasionally exploits Lupin’s interest in her to steal the treasure for herself.
 Lupin and his gang are constantly chased by Inspector Koichi Zenigata of the ICPO, who has made it his life’s work and vowed to arrest them, pursuing Lupin across the globe.